 Applicants should note, however, that meeting the scores listed above is not a guarantee of admission.
 On the other hand, having scores lower does not result in automatic denial.
 Only those applicants with a 67 or lower on the TOEFL iBT or 5.5 or lower on the IELTS Academic will be automatically denied admission.

-For AUA to receive your official TOEFL iBT test scores, you must ensure you indicate AUA’s institution code (4151) either at the time of registration or during the exam.
+For AUA to receive your official TOEFL iBT test scores, you must indicate AUA’s institution code (4151) either at the time of registration or during the exam while for the IELTS Academic exam results you must indicate AUA’s institution code (40 Baghramyan Ave, Yerevan).

 The table below outlines which graduate program standardized test (GRE, GMAT, LSAT) are required for each program.